ipa320/RosTooling.github.io/docu/rossdl.md

 }  // namespace basic_template

+#endif  // BASIC_TEMPLATE__NODES_HPP_

 ```

-This is a base class whose classes can be used as interfaces to create your node under "ros2/ws/src/rossdl/basic_template/src".
-This method apart of saving effort by auto-generating code, drive the developer to create a code that correspond to the model representation.
+This is a base class that can be used as interface to create your node under "ros2/ws/src/rossdl/basic_template/src".
+This method apart from saving effort by auto-generating code, drives the developer to create a code that corresponds to the model representation.

+An implementation of a Cpp package using this class is publicly available under [rossdl_tests/rossdl_simple_test/src/rossdl_simple_test/ImageFilter.cpp](https://github.com/CoreSenseEU/rossdl/blob/main/rossdl_tests/rossdl_simple_test/src/rossdl_simple_test/ImageFilter.cpp#L26).